nim-lang/Nim/doc/nims.rst

   # command-line: --forceBuild
   switch("forceBuild")

-NimScripts also support `--` templates for convenience, which look like command-line switches written as-is in the NimScript file.
+NimScripts also support `--`:option: templates for convenience, which look like command-line switches written as-is in the NimScript file.
 So the above example can be rewritten as: